 We also strongly recommend Cornwall Park and One Tree Hill it is the largest area of parkland in Auckland and the views are spectacular!

 Another great park we discovered just recently is Hauraki Gulf Maritime Park in Devonport (North Shore) this is great for kids there are old army barracks here from the second world war with lots of tunnels and hidden passage ways to explore!
 Plus there are great uninterrupted views of Rangitoto Island and the Hauraki gulf as well as the city across the harbour.

 Heading West is a great option if you want to escape the hustle and bustle of the city in a short amount of time.
-Just 40 minutes drive west of Auckland lies some of the best black sand beaches NZ has to offer and some brilliant surfing!
+You will need a hire car to reach them, but just 40 minutes drive west of Auckland lies some of the best black sand beaches NZ has to offer and some brilliant surfing!

 You could easily spend days exploring the Waitakere Ranges, (You first stop should be the Arataki Visitor Centre) finding hidden waterfalls, cycling up at Woodhill Forest or driving along the Scenic Drive (trust me it has that name for a reason!) to Piha Beach, Murawai Beach or Bethalls Beach.
 Every time we head out this way we get reminded why we love Auckland so much!
 West is Best!

 To me the main thing that makes Auckland so great is that it is so close to the sea!
 Just a short walk from our city apartment is Auckland’s Ferry Terminal where the Hauraki Gulf is on our doorstep, a pocket of the Pacific Ocean and home to over 50 islands!
 Your time in Auckland would not be complete without jumping on the ferry and exploring Rangitoto Island (Auckland youngest but dormant volcano) and Waiheke Island.
 Remember to check out Book Me for the latest deals!